 This brick was very likely manufactured at the Alva brick and tile works but by which individual?

 Photographed by Andrew Wood.
 This is not in my possession.
 Stamped ALVA to the front.
 Stamped Clayton & Cos Patent to the rear.
 I do not believe Clayton & Cos is the tile manufacturer.
-I believe this is the name of the company that made the tile/brick making machine – Henry Clayton, Son and…
+I believe this is the name of the company that made the tile/brick making machine – Henry Clayton, Son and Howlett…

 Many thanks to Vladimir Smirnov for the following information.
+This brick was found in St Petersburg, Russia by Georgiy.
 This Bald brick should be manufactured by Alexander Bald, Alloa Brick & Tile Works, Alloa, Clackmannanshire.
-It was found in St Petersburg, Russia.
-All known bricks marked BALD are accompanied by the initial ‘A’ – A. BALD.
-However in this example the word BALD appears to be…
+All known bricks marked BALD, are accompanied by the initial ‘A’ – A. BALD.
+The top line has 3 Russian Cyrillic…

 Found Alloa.
 Alloa Brick & Tile Works, Alloa, Clackmannanshire Note the frog corners are scalloped. . . .